Muhao-Chen/muhao-chen.github.io/_pages/teaching.md

 ---

 ### Huazhong University of Science and Technology, China
-- From Beginners to Master in Virtual Instruments (LabVIEW, Signal Processing, and DAQ), Fall 2011 & Spring 2012
+- From Beginner to Master in Virtual Instruments (LabVIEW, Signal Processing, and DAQ), Fall 2011 & Spring 2012
 - Class Adviser, B.S. students in Class 1301, Naval Architecture and Ocean Engineering, Sep.
 2013 - Jul.
 2016